 How we can help

-If you think your company in the Newry area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the liability.
+If you think your company in the Newry area may be affected by the corporation tax quarterly instalment payments regime, procedures will need to be set in place to estimate the corporation tax liability.

 We will be more than happy to provide you with assistance or any additional information required so please do contact us at Kennedy & Co.